DaGooseYT/SMT-PBTS/README.md

 **Other notes:**
 - U3 & U5 are input/output connectors for the XR1075 extension PCB.
 If you are not using it, brige the holes.
 - C50 & C51 on the XR1075 extension module will most likely not be needed, as LC low pass filters are already applied.

+## Enclosure

+Enclosure demensions are as follows (when looking at the front; in inches.
+Sorry metric users you will have to convert the measurements on your own!): Length: